 The SpineCor Dynamic Bracing System is designed to treat Scoliosis, a condition where the spine curves to the side.
-The SpineCor Dynamic Bracing System is a non-invasive treatment approach that uses a flexible brace to address the curvature of the spine and improve posture and function.
+The SpineCor Dynamic Bracing System is a non-invasive treatment approach.
+It uses a flexible brace to address the curvature of the spine and improve posture and function.

 In many cases, Scoliosis and herniated discs may occur together, particularly in older adults.
-In these cases, treatment may involve a combination of approaches, including dynamic bracing, chiropractic care, physical therapy, and medications to manage pain and inflammation.
+In these cases, treatment may involve a combination of approaches.
+These can include dynamic bracing, chiropractic care, physical therapy, and medications to manage pain and inflammation.

 A significant number of patients with herniated discs along with Scoliosis report mild to significant pain reduction or resolution when treated with the SpineCor Bracing System.

-The primary goal of The SpineCor Dynamic Bracing System is to stop the progression of curvature and take the unwanted weight off the joints and structures of the spine which is causing the pain.
-The second goal is to stabilize and strengthen the spine and the third goal is to offer any correction if possible.
-Overall, improve quality of life.
+The primary goal of The SpineCor Dynamic Bracing System is to stop the progression of curvature.
+It can take the unwanted weight off the joints and structures of the spine that are causing the pain.
+The second goal is to stabilize and strengthen the spine.
+And the third goal is to offer any correction if possible.
+Overall, improves quality of life.

 Contact Us Today and Stay Ahead of Your Curve…

-Whether you are ready to start treatment for scoliosis or have further questions, reach out to us and we’ll customize a treatment program for you.
+Whether you are ready to start treatment for scoliosis or have further questions, reach out to us.
+We’ll customize a treatment program for you.